 Similarly, safety messages should be clear, simple, and consistent.
 Safety messages that are clear and simple are significantly more likely to be understood by your drivers, and consistently sharing safety messages helps drivers internalize them.

 To implement these tips, you need a comprehensive fleet-management system that can be customized to fit your needs, like the Idelic Safety Suite.
-Beyond better facilitation of and streamlining engagement with your drivers, Safety Suite automates reward systems and helps quantify what your drivers are saying.
+Beyond better facilitation and streamlining of engagement with your drivers, Safety Suite can generate a list of award winners and helps quantify what your drivers are saying.